 HIGH THREAT SECURITY OVERSEAS SEMINAR (HTSOS)

 In response to evolving threats, the U.S. Department of State has increased required security training requirements to better educate and prepare travelers who are on foreign travel.
-This training requirement applies to U.S. citizens and non-U.S. citizens traveling on behalf of LBNL.
+This training is required for anyone traveling on behalf of LBNL.

 - Foreign travel of less than 45 cumulative days in a calendar year requires completion of a 5-hour online course, see additional information in the HTSOS section below

 This seminar is designed to provide participants with threat and situational awareness training against criminal and terrorist attacks while working in high threat regions.
 Participants will learn risk management, health management, surveillance detection, crime and personal protection, defensive driving, kidnapping prevention, minefield awareness and awareness of threats from explosives and countermeasures.
 It is an interactive e-Learning seminar available via the Internet, using a computer or mobile device.

 - Training certificate is valid for 5 years (for most countries)

 To successfully complete this course, the traveler must pass every exam (exam after each module) with a score of 80% or better.

 To obtain login credentials, send an email to Debbie Warner at DLWarner@lbl.gov with the traveler's name and email address.
 An email will be sent to the traveler with information on this training, followed by an additional email with the link from the DOE Portal for the traveler to begin this training.